 A lot of unexpected things have happened these past few years.
-One of them being the take-off in popularity of podcasts.
+One of them is the take-off in the popularity of podcasts.
 Yes, podcasts have been around for a little bit now, however, the industry is seeing unprecedented growth.
 In 2019, there were 700,000 podcasts listed in the iTunes catalog, alone.
 Now, more than ever, hosting a podcast is an extremely attractive option for fitness businesses.

 Especially when you consider that COVID-19 still might be here to stay for a little bit longer.
 As a result, more people are staying in and forgoing their typical activities.
 Forcing them to turn to other measures of consuming content and media.
 Eventually, people will get sick of the same types of media they are consuming every day (Netflix, social media, etc…).
 Starting a podcast is trending and it’s a different form of content for people to consume.

 Why hosting a podcast can be good for your fitness business

 When you look at podcasts, a lot of successful podcasts are anywhere between 10 minutes and one hour long.
 Considering this, podcasts are what are considered to be long-form content.
 Long-form content is content that takes longer to consume than normal because it is more involved.
 Blog posts that go over 1,700 words are typically considered “long-form”.
 And by “over” we don’t mean 1,730 words.
 We are really talking between 2,000 and 20,000 words.